tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

  </ul>

-A parameter when extracted from a binary packet has two forms: a raw value and an enginnering value.
-The extraction from the raw packet is performed according to the encoding, whereas the conversion from raw to enginnering value is performed by a calibrator.
+A parameter when extracted from a binary packet has two forms: a raw value and an engineering value.
+The extraction from the raw packet is performed according to the encoding, whereas the conversion from raw to engineering value is performed by a calibrator.
 This sheet can also be used to specify parameters without encoding - if they are received already extracted, Yamcs can do only their calibration.
 Or it can be that a parameter is already calibrated, it can still be specified here to be able to associate alarms.

 Empty lines can appear everywhere and are ignored.